 - The student’s appeal may be denied thus making him/her ineligible for federal financial aid.
 In this case, the student must be readmitted without financial aid after one session.
 Student can try a second appeal process but the student must enroll without financial aid before decision of the second appeal is made.

 - IMPORTANT: Generally, student cannot use the same reason for the appeal process for the dismissal status.

-If a student fails to make the academic satisfactory progress within the normal length of the program, the student may be placed on extended enrollment status.
-The financial aid is not provided for the student in this status and the tuition will be charged at the regular published rate.
-If student retakes the course to raise the CGPA, the final grade will be based only on the most recent course grade, meaning all previous grades will be excluded.
+If a student fails to make satisfactory academic progress within the normal length of the program, the student may be placed on extended enrollment status.
+Financial aid is not provided for the student in this status and tuition will be charged at the regularly published rate.
+If the student retakes the course to raise the CGPA, the final grade will be based only on the most recent course grade, meaning all previous grades will be excluded.

 - Within the College

 If a student changes the program or seeks additional degree/certificate after completion of one program, the attempted credits and CGPA will be counted from the beginning of his/her enrollment at the College toward the new program.
 The credits from the identical course in the previous program can be fully credited toward the completion of a program so the student will have an adjusted amount of financial aid for new program support.

 Transfer credits may be awarded for courses taken from previous institutions which are nationally or regionally accredited or equivalent.
 College transfer credits are recognized up to 50% of the graduation requirement, all of which must completed with a grade of C or better, and must coincide with the College’s course description and outline.